Dividing Your Home in a Divorce: Do You Need an Appraisal?

 If you’ve decided to sell your home as part of the divorce, you may consider seeking a cash offer to make the process simple.
 In today’s market, it’s becoming more and more likely to get a cash offer on your home.

 In some cases, you may want to move faster than a typical sale and avoid the potential hassles of working together to list the home.
-A platform like HomeLight’s Simple Sale can help you receive a cash offer fast and avoid conflicts that can arise when trying to coordinate a traditional home sale during a divorce.
+A platform like HomeLight’s Simple Sale can help you receive a cash offer in as few as 24 hours and avoid conflicts that can arise when trying to coordinate a traditional home sale during a divorce.

 The benefits of an all-cash offer: